 And I like it when my muffin tin doesn’t have any vacancies.

 After an hour or so in the fridge they’ll look like this.
 The raspberry powder will sink to the bottom creating a layered effect.
 Pretty, right?

-You can store these in the fridge and, if you’re feeling generous, let your kids have one.
+You can store these fat bombs in the fridge and, if you’re feeling generous, let your kids have one.
 Mine went bonkers for these.
-My 2yo asked for them ALL DAY LONG.
+My 2-year-old asked for them ALL DAY LONG.
 And I didn’t mind giving him a few because I knew he was getting some good, healthy fats.

 Also, be sure to grab a copy of Carolyn’s book, The Everyday Ketogenic Kitchen!
 I’ve tried several of her recipes, and we’ve loved every one of them.
 (Including the other fat bombs — the Salted Macadamia Chocolate.
-DE-lish.)
+A DE-lish dark chocolate version.)

 - 1/2 cup coconut oil

 - 2 ounces cacao butter

 - 1/4 cup powdered erythritol sweetener (like Swerve)

 - Line a 12-cup muffin pan with paper liners.
 Or use a silicone muffin pan.

 - Heat the coconut oil and cacao butter in a small saucepan over low heat until completely melted.
 Remove the pan from the heat.